WILDCARE Tasmanian Coast Conservation Fund

 If you would like to support the conservation of Tasmania's spectacular coastline and the wildlife that lives there, make a tax deductible donation today, either here on line or by post to WILDCARE Inc GPO Box 1751 Hobart 7001 Tasmania Australia.
 Cheques should be made out to WILDCARE Tasmanian Coast Conservation Fund.
 All donations of $2 or more are tax deductible.

-WILDCARE Inc thanks Bruny Island Cruises and Tasman Island Cruises for their initiative in establishing this fund in partnership with WILDCARE Inc and for their support of reserve management and wildlife conservation.
+WILDCARE Inc thanks Pennicott Wilderness Journeys for their partnership in establishing this fund with WILDCARE Inc and for their support of reserve management and wildlife conservation.

 You can help us build on their initiative and on-going commitment by donating to the fund.